Simon Berry

-Simon Paul Berry, known by his alias Art of Trance, is a trance music artist from England.
+Simon Paul Berry, (born in 1970) known by his alias Art of Trance, is an English trance music DJ.
 Berry is also known as Poltergeist or Vicious Circles, and has been a member of the trance groups Clanger, Conscious and Union Jack.
 He has been producing and remixing music since 1993.
 In addition to his work as an artist, Berry was the founder and head of Platipus Records, based in London.
 Initially his label only released his own tracks.
 His work was first distributed on vinyl and compact disc and then digital only from 2011.

 Career

 On 15 June 2002, his track "Madagascar" reached number one on the UK Dance Singles Chart.
 His work has charted in United Kingdom eight times as Art of Trance and the first time with "Vicious Circles" under the alias Poltergeist in 1996.
 Berry has remixed a number of tracks for other electronic musicians, including Quietman, Moogwai, Indiana, Matt Darey, Steve Jablonsky and Anthony Pappa.
 A remix of Yello's "Vicious Games" from the 1985 Stella album, charted in 1999.
 In 2003, he re-recorded a new version of Jan Johnston's "Calling your name" that charted at #80.
 His tracks appear on mixed compilations such as Tranceport 2, Global Underground 017: London, Upfront Trance, Magik Three: Far from Earth, Oakenfold Anthems, Beyond Euphoria, Ibiza Euphoria and Classic Euphoria.

 Berry's music has been remixed by artists including Ferry Corsten, Cygnus X, Perfect Stranger, Mike Dierickx, Michael Woods, Telefon Tel Aviv and Gai Barone.
 Art of Trance performs at various international music festivals and parties.
 He was credited for the release to a wider audience of the single "Children" by Robert Miles after its initial release failed to chart.